 A Preterist View of the Parousia–“You will see the Son of Man . . . coming in the Clouds of Heaven”: Was the Parousia in A.D.
 66 or in A.D.
 70?
 Parousia is a Greek Word meaning a Coming Generally with an Extended Stay.
 If the Parousia was a Brief, One-Time Appearance of Christ, Parousia is a Strangely Inaccurate Word to use to Describe this Event.
 Thus I believe that the Parousia began in A.D.
 66 and Extended to the Fall of Jerusalem in A.D.
 70.

-Perhaps you might now be asking yourself, “Was the second coming in A.D.
+Perhaps you might now be asking yourself, “Was the parousia in A.D.
 66 or in A.D.
 70?”
 This is the wrong question to ask.
-The term second coming is not found in the original Greek of the New Testament, instead what is often translated second coming in the New Testament is the Greek word parousia.
 Parousia is a Greek word meaning presence or coming.
 Parousia is a word used to denote the arrival of a conquering general, emperor or high-ranking official into a city for an extended stay oftentimes for several months or years before often returning to the capital city, the seat of his throne.
 For example, Nero Caesar’s Parousia in Greece lasted for years.
 Nero arrived in Greece in A.D.
 66 and stayed until late A.D.
 67 or early A.D.
 68. The word connotes a coming and an extended presence or stay often followed by a subsequent departure.
-When people think of the “second coming” or parousia, they often picture a one-time, brief appearance of Christ on the clouds.
+When people think of the parousia, they often picture a one-time, brief appearance of Christ on the clouds.
 However, this term generally connotes a coming and an extended stay or presence as is illustrated by the way Parousia is also used in Philippians 2:12.
-Thus Jesus’ second coming or Parousia was also a coming with an extended stay or presence.
+Thus Jesus’ second coming or Parousia also appears to be a coming with an extended stay or presence.

 Additional evidence that the Parousia was not limited to A.D.
 70 is found in Mark 14:61-62.
 In Mark 14:61-62 Jesus says that the high priest would see the Parousia: ‘“But Jesus remained silent and gave no answer.
 Again the high priest asked him, ‘Are you the Messiah, the Son of the Blessed One?’
 ‘I am,’ said Jesus.
 ‘And you will see the Son of Man sitting at the right hand of the Mighty One and coming on the clouds of heaven.”’
 For an explanation as to why it is unlikely that the high priest mentioned in Mark 14:61-62 lived to A.D.
 70 see Mark 14:61-62: A Preterist Commentary.